JHWebDeveloper/Able2-public-resources/README.md

 ## [Unreleased][2.0.1] - TBD

+### Added
+- Output frame rate feature in preferences, can set it to 'auto' or '59.95fps'

 ### Fixed
 - Bug causing TV and Laptop overlay to only render the first 5 secs of video
 - Focus rings for accessibilty, accidentally left out of 2.0.0